SimplexCC/sell-docs/source/includes/reference/_receive-crypto.md

 # receive-crypto #

-A request from Simplex to you, asking that you run your internal AML, regulatory other checks before accepting cryptocurrency from an end-user.
+A request from Simplex asking that you run your AML, regulatory other checks before accepting cryptocurrency from an end-user.

 The cryptocurrency may or may not already be in the destination address; you should monitor the blockchain for a transaction with the specified destination address (a transaction which, as mentioned, may have already happened).
 Once you detect that blockchain transaction you may wish to run your own checks.
 We call such checks a "crypto-check" process.

 Your response includes an identifier for the crypto-check process, which Simplex can use to query you about its status.

 Your response also includes the actual amount you received.

 The result of a crypto-check may be:

-`"accept"` : you received the cryptocurrency, all your checks pass, and you wish to keep the cryptocurrency.
+ * `"accept"` : you received the cryptocurrency, all your checks pass, and you wish to keep the cryptocurrency.
 This will become a settlement item between Simplex and you, based on the quote supplied and the actual amount received.

-`"reject"` : you received the cryptocurrency but cannot complete the transaction for various reason, which you specify.
+ * `"reject"` : you received the cryptocurrency but cannot complete the transaction for various reasons, which you specify.
 For some reasons Simplex may have a "fix" (e.g. an expired quote can fixed by getting a new quote from you and getting the end-user's approval for the new quote), in which cases Simplex will send another `receive-crypto`.
-If Simplex does not have such a "fix" it will initiate a refund process (and ask you to `send-crypto`) and decline the transaction.
+If Simplex does not have such a "fix" it will initiate a refund process (and ask you to `send-crypto`) and will subsequently cancel the transaction.

 Unless you reply with an explicit `"accept"` to a crypto-check no settlement items will be created, and naturally you may not liquidate the received cryptocurrency.